Hotson's mouse-like hamster: Distribution and characteristics

 Because it was only known from the 4 specimens of the type series at the time, Baillie (1996) categorized Hotson's brush-tailed mouse as endangered.
 Musser and Carleton (2005 later referred 12 individuals collected by Gary Ranck in 1962 from southeastern Iran to this species.
 Norris et al. (2008) reported collecting C. hotsoni in Panjgur District (5 individuals), near Shergart Fort in Dadu District (1 individual), Hingol National Park (1 individual), and near Wadh (2 individuals).
 Currently Calomyscus hotsoni is present in 4 museums: the Bombay Museum of Natural History (3 individuals), the Field Museum (1 individual), the Smithsonian (12 individuals), and the Florida Museum of Natural History (9 individuals).
-With new information suggesting the species was more widespread than previously thought, Jordan et al. (2008) listed the species as Least Concern.
+With new information suggesting the species was more widespread than previously thought, the IUCN Red List listed the species as Least Concern.

-Calomyscus hotsoni is smaller than the other species in Pakistan (C. baluchi), and has a smaller hind foot (Norris et al., 2008).
-It has "black-tipped, pale yellow-brown pelage" (Norris et al., 2008:312).
+Calomyscus hotsoni is smaller than the other species in Pakistan (C. baluchi), and has a smaller hind foot.
+It has "black-tipped, pale yellow-brown pelage".
 The two species in Pakistan are distinguishable by several cranial characteristics and genetic evidence suggests they diverged roughly 2 million years ago (Norris et al., 2008).